rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 tags:
   - Analytics
 subtitle: "Why are taxi tips the highest at 5 am in the morning in New York"
-summary: "In this post, we analyze why the average tip is at the highest for taxi rides taken between 5 am and 6 am in the morning"
+summary: "In this post, we analyze why the average tip is at the highest for taxi rides taken between 5 am and 6 am in the morning.
+The analysis helps discover that tips are not really high, even though a simple average seems to suggest so."
 lastmod: '2021-06-15T10:34:50+05:30'
 featured: no
 image: